About the Program

 The Medical Laboratory Sciences Program of the Department of Laboratory Sciences in the College of Health Professions is dedicated to providing students with the appropriate education necessary for the development of entry-level competencies in all areas of the routine clinical laboratory.
 Graduates of the Medical Laboratory Sciences Program will be prepared to sit for entry-level national certification examinations in the discipline and will be prepared to practice as ethical and competent professionals.
 In keeping with the mission of the College of Health Professions, the Medical Laboratory Sciences Program will also be actively involved in scholarly activities and professional service including the development and delivery of continuing education to appropriate clinical laboratory professionals.

-The Medical Laboratory Sciences program offers a full or part-time track beginning each fall semester.
-Online students may be admitted in the spring.
-The full-time track requires 17 months to complete.
 The program also offers an MLT-to-MLS distance track that is designed for medical laboratory technicians (MLTs) certified by the American Society for Clinical Pathology (ASCP) or equivalent agency.
-The MLT-to-MLS track can be completed in 3 semesters (full time) or 5 semesters (part time).
+The MLT-to-MLS track can be completed in three, four or five semesters.
 Upon completion of the full-time, part-time, or MLT-to-MLS track, a Bachelor of Science in Medical Laboratory Sciences is awarded.
-The program also offers a non-degree option for those students not desiring a Bachelor of Science degree.
-Certification as an MLT or equivalent is preferred for non-degree students.
-The maximum number of credits that may be taken in this option is 24 hours.

 Graduates are eligible to apply for certification examinations given by national agencies and for licensure in some states.
 The granting of the B.S. degree is not contingent upon the student’s performance on any type of external certification or licensure examination.